sweattep/modern_quotes/README.md

 >Human beings have an inalienable right to invent themselves.

 >The Gods we worship write their names on our faces; be sure of that.
 And a man will worship something

+>The best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer.